Update package list

 Docker Compose Installation

-For a quick and portable PostgreSQL setup, you can use Docker Compose:
+For quick and portable PostgreSQL setup, you can use Docker Compose:

 Basic Docker Compose Setup